 Automated °Brix Measurements of Maple Syrup

-Maple syrup production is an important industry for Canada and North America.
-For supporting the manufacturing process and quality control, Anton Paar instruments are a solution for a fully automated measurement of the Brix value of maple sap or syrup.
+Maple syrup production is a key industry in North America, especially in Canada.
+To support the manufacturing process and ensure quality control, Anton Paar instruments provide a fully automated solution for measuring the Brix value of maple sap or syrup.

 Introduction

-• is produced from the concentration of maple sap or by the dilution of maple products in potable water,
+- is produced from the concentration of maple sap or by the dilution of maple products in potable water, and

-• and has a minimum soluble solids content of 66 per cent as determined by a refractometer at 20° C; ("sirop d'érable").[1]
+- has a minimum soluble solids content of 66 per cent as determined by a refractometer at 20° C.

-Soluble solids in maple syrup are mainly sucrose (sugar), followed by a small amount of fructose, minerals, antioxidants and glucose.
+Soluble solids in maple syrup are mainly sucrose, followed by a small amount of fructose, minerals, antioxidants and glucose.

 References